This post was originally posted in August 2017 and is still relevant today!

 By Kristen Hayer

-Last week I wrote an article about 3 kinds of interviews that can hurt your recruiting process and drive away good candidates.
+I previously wrote an article about 3 kinds of interviews that can hurt your recruiting process and drive away good candidates.
 While that article made the point that you can focus too much on culture fit during the interview process, how well a team member engages with the rest of the team is very important.
 How do you balance culture fit and job performance?
 What do you do when one of the members of your team isn’t fitting in?
 Here’s my take on culture:

 Culture fit, at the highest level, means that each employee is aligned with the corporate mission and values.
 For example, if integrity is a company value, then in order to fit the company’s culture each employee should demonstrate that they are honest in their dealings with coworkers and customers.
 Another core part of culture fit is the ability to work effectively with other members of the group.
 Can employees influence others and drive change through relationships?
 That is culture fit at work.
 Employees who fit well with the culture also perform at the same level as the rest of the group.
 For example, it can be a mismatch when one person takes a casual, slow approach to their work while the rest of the group is performing at a significantly faster pace.
 Finally, a critical part of fitting in with any culture is openness to being managed and coached.
 While new employees may come in generally aligned with the company and team, a great manager will help each team member become an even better fit over time.